ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 ---

 The days leading up to the new year passed quickly.

+Brent made plans to get Christmas dinner with Sascha, a girl with all the qualities of the stereotypical manic pixie dream girl, (for example, enthusiastic, quirky feminity in a small brunette form), and also an amused reserve that Brent associated with her status as the first rich girl he'd ever
+met: her Dad was a Fortune 100 CEO.

+He was supposed to meet her at a restaurant in the marshy south east of Taipei, but an hour before Brent was supposed to be there he was still unwashed in front of his computer playing Bioshock.
+By the time he ran down into the underground mall where the restaurant was located, he was over an hour (no, an hour and a half) late.
+He had forgotten the name of the restaurant, and was making his way down the underground mall looking for Sascha, hating himself for forgetting and not having a working cell phone like most of the other exchange students.
+The underground street was huge, the length of several MRT stops, probably larger than made economic sense for a tropical city the size of Philadelphia.
+Brent wondered if the underground streets, built after the Third Taiwan Straits crisis in the late 90s, might have also be meant to serve as bomb shelters.

 It was almost 2010, the beginning of his decade.
 In 2020 he'd be twenty-seven, his character would be more or less set.

 He watched educational films about important construction projects in Taiwan's past, including the Xueshan tunnel project where twenty-five people died over